pereznetworks/MyTunes/README.md

 - Play, Pause and Stop an emebeded mp4 video

-## Code Changes
+## Setting up

+- download and install dotnet 10 sdk

-- start with cod base from version for dotnet 9
+- clone this repo or start with code base from release for dotnet 9

+- open VS Code, open project
+    - should be prompted to install latest dotnet10 maui
+        - go for it!

+## changes from latest release for dotnet9

 - MyTunes.csproj
     - line 4, 5 - target frameworks